Foreign Language and Culture Studies with a concentration in French is an interdisciplinary major that requires 40 credits:

 - Live in the Language House with a native speaker of French and/or Spanish

-- Participate in extracurricular activities of the French Club
+- Participate in extracurricular activities such as the French Conversation Hour

 - Take a faculty-led Global Perspectives course to a variety of locations including Paris, Argentina, Spain, Morocco and Botswana